UK

 Class size is relatively small with about 10 students per class, making it easy for the teacher to grasp the students’ situation.
 There is a lot of discussion involved in the class.
 In addition, each student is assigned a teacher who acts as a mentor, which provides an environment in which students have someone nearby that they can rely on.

-Costs of overseas study
+Costs of studying abroad

 The estimated costs of studying at boarding schools are as follows (as of 2024).